sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 The *URL* captured in the `href` attribute can be *absolute* or *relative*. **It is recommended to use absolute URLs in case the SDMX-JSON message is archived.**

-# Localised strings
+# Localised text elements

+**Localised best-language-match text strings (static properties matched through "Lookup"):**

+The first best language match according to the user’s preferred language choices expressed through the HTTP content negotiation (Accept-Language header parameter) is to be provided for each localised text element.
+The message does however not indicate the returned language per localised text element.

+This language matching type is called "Lookup", see <https://tools.ietf.org/html/rfc4647#section-3.4>.

+Example:

+	"name": "Frequency"

+**Localised text objects (variable properties matched through "Filtering"):**

-At least all language matches according to the user’s preferred language choices in the http Accept-Language header (or if that is not available than according to the system's default languages) are to be provided for each localisable message element.
+All available language matches according to the user’s preferred language choices expressed through the HTTP content negotiation (Accept-Language header parameter) is to be provided for each localised text element.

+This language matching type is called "Filtering", see <https://tools.ietf.org/html/rfc4647#section-3.3>.

+Example:

+	"names": {
+		"en": "Frequency",
+		"fr": "Fréquence"
+	}

+The localised text object needs to be present whenever the related localised best-language-match text strings is present, and especially whenever a localised text is mandatory in the SDMX Information model.
+Note that localised text (and the knowledge about the locale) is mandatory in structure messages when artefacts are being submitted for storage to a registry or to other databases.
+The localised text object is important for use cases where multiple languages are required or where the information on the language used is required.

-In case that there is no such language match for a particular localisable element, it is optional to:
+In case that there is no language match for a particular localisable element, it is optional to:

-- return the element in the system-default languages or alternatively to not return the element
+- return the element in a system-default language or alternatively to not return the element
 - indicate available alternative languages for the element's maintainable artefact through links to underlying localised resources

-**It is recommended to indicate all languages used anywhere in the message for localised elements through http Content-Language response header (languages of the intended audience) and/or through a “content-language” property in the meta tag.** The main language used can be indicated through the “lang” property in the meta tag.
+**It is recommended to indicate all languages used anywhere in the message for localised elements through http Content-Language response header (languages of the intended audience) and/or through a “contentLanguages” property in the meta tag.** The main language used can be indicated through the “lang” property in the meta tag.

 # Security Considerations